 Are you on osteoporosis meds now or have you given them up completely?

 There's also evidence that running can help prevent neurological conditions such as Alzheimer's and Parkinson's disease.
-Has staying active affected your health, both physically and mentally?
+How has staying active improved your health?

 Running makes me feel excited and happy.
 It takes me several hours after a 10 or 21 km race to recover from a most enjoyable 'Runner's High'.
-I'm not aware of the onset of Alzheimer's or any other disease - as of yet!
-And in the last 15 years I have only visited my doctor for relief from the flu.
+I?m not aware of the onset of Alzheimer's or any other disease ? as of yet!
+And in the last 19 years I have only visited my doctor for relief from the flu and broken arm.
 I go annually for check-ups and X-rays, but all seems ok so far.

-I was a member of a piano trio for 16 years besides my regular music teaching job.
-We provided live music for weddings and functions, which meant a new exciting adventure every weekend.
+I like exploring new opportunities.
+I was a member of a piano trio for 16 years and we provided live music for weddings and functions, which meant an exciting adventure every weekend.
 Running races has a similar appeal to me.
-My day now is divided into firstly running in the early morning, and then afternoons I teach piano at St Peter's College in Sunninghill.
+My day now is divided into firstly running in the mornings and teaching pianoforte at St Peter's College in the afternoons.

 What fitness regime do you follow each morning?